 Students will complete their primary coursework during the first two years of study, and will then advance to candidacy in their respective department.

-- 1st Fall Semester: Global Change Seminar; Electives
+- 1st Fall Semester: Interfaces of Global Change Seminar 1

-- 2nd Fall Semester: Global Change Seminar; Electives
+- 2nd Fall Semester: Global change science and policy elective

 In addition to coursework, IGC Fellows will also be required to: